RedisTimeSeries/RedisTimeSeries/docs/commands.md

 #### Description

-Returns information and statistics on the series.
+Returns information and statistics on the time-series.

 #### Parameters

-* key - Key name for timeseries
+* key - Key name of the time-series.

 #### Complexity